 ~ Numerous Appearances by Jesus ~

-The Bible is silent on where Jesus nabbed a fresh robe (minor detail, people!), but it tells us 12 distinct instances in which Jesus appeared to individuals or groups of people (critical details!) after He rose:
+The Bible gives us 12 distinct instances in which Jesus appeared to individuals or groups of people after He rose:

 - Mary Magdalene: see John 20:11-18 — saw, heard, touched Jesus

 - Women leaving the tomb: see Matthew 28:8-10 — saw, heard, touched Jesus